dhruvsharmaaaa/zoom-clone/README.md

-# Zoom Clone — SDE Fullstack Assignment
+# Zoom Clone With End-to-End Features

 A functional video-conferencing web app that replicates Zoom's core dashboard and meeting-room workflows: instant meetings, scheduled meetings, join by ID